Montana Healthcare Administration Certificate Programs

 Online Healthcare Administration Certificate Programs

 Montana’s economy is largely driven by its healthcare industry, accounting for nearly 16 percent of the workforce and coming in as the single largest economic sector by volume.
-There are challenges here, for sure, including a largely rural demographic that struggles with access to care, but thanks to efforts made in recent years to expand healthcare to all corners of the state and a 2019 decision made by the Montana Legislature to adopt legislation that extends the state’s expanded Medicaid eligibility until 2025, healthcare here is stronger and more resilient than ever.
+There are challenges here, for sure, including a largely rural demographic that struggles with access to care, but thanks to efforts made in recent years to expand healthcare to all corners of the state and the state’s expansion of Medicaid, healthcare here is stronger and more resilient than ever.

 This means plenty to get excited about for both aspiring and practicing healthcare administrators in Montana.
 In fact, the U.S. Department of Labor projects a stellar outlook for this profession.
 Between 2018 and 2028, jobs for Montana’s healthcare administrators are expected to increase by 16%, rising from 1,530 jobs in 2018 to about 1,770 jobs in 2028.
 During this time, the state should see about 150 annual job openings for healthcare administrators due to a combination of new job growth, retirements, and natural job turnover.